failk8s/lab-carvel-ytt-01/workshop/content/exercises/01-kubernetes-resources.md

 command: kapp inspect -a website
 ```

-Once deployed, just to verify that the application deployed okay you can run:
+Once deployed, just to verify that the application is started you can run:

 ```terminal:execute
 command: curl http://website.{{session_namespace}}.svc.cluster.local